RichardLitt/low-resource-languages/README.md

 * [Giellatekno](http://giellatekno.uit.no/doc/admin/ProjectDocumentationOverview.html) A host of Sámi tools.
 - Mobile keyboards (iOS and Android), learning apps, dictionaries, morphologies, syntax disambiguators, some amount of project collaboration with Apertium on shallow translation between Saami languages, and
 - [Oahpa!](http://oahpa.no) - A learning portal for Saami languages.
 Includes WordPress based, media rich lesson-based learning, and morphological and syntactic exercizes generated from the morphological and syntactic tools
-- [Gïelese](http://gielese.no) - A media learning application for South Saami, including images, sound and animation for learning basic phrases and core vocabulary.
-JavaScript application, playable on the web or via PhoneGap apps in Android or iOS.
 - [Neahttadigisánit](http://sanit.oahpa.no/about/) - A morphologically sensitive dictionary, with modes for 'social media input' (which allows users to type a 'relaxed' version of the orthography (*acdnstz* will be recognized also as *áčđŋšŧz̄*), and also includes a JavaScript bookmarklet to offer click-to-read dictionary lookup functionality.
 Also available for [other Uralic, and non-Uralic languages](http://dicts.uit.no/index.eng.html).
 Giellatekno does a lot for other minority Uralic languages.
 Following are some keywords for CTRL+F friendliness: